Updated for novel coronavirus, SARS-CoV-2 and COVID-19

 On the demand-side, consumers stayed away, either because they were told to self-isolate, or because they were afraid of the risks of contagion.
 Demand for elective, hospital and clinic based procedures fell precipitously, overnight.
 Remote care – telehealth or telemedicine – has been suddenly pulled into the center sage.
 Providers and doctors, who were reluctant, have suddenly embraced remote care with gusto.
 And given the willingness of insurance providers to pay for telehealth, and the enthusiasm consumers have for it, there’s no turning back!

-These and many other topics are the focus of EPIC the 1st European Patient Experience & Innovation Congress, which is rescheduled as a series of webinars as we plan an event in Dubrovnik, Croatia in the spring of 2021.
+These and many other topics are the focus of EPIC the 1st European Patient Experience & Innovation Congress

 Interfaces between and among consumers, insurers and healthcare providers are the focus of tremendous research and investment.
 Among different healthcare systems, the patient experience is too often different and inconsistent.
 Younger consumers especially want the “Amazon” experience when accessing healthcare and health insurance services.
 But how do competing providers offer seamless patient experiences across platforms which often are incompatible and do not “talk” to each other?
 The lack of interoperability is pointed to as a major source of both excessive costs and clinical errors.
 Consumers who can easily use their tap-and-go credit cards at Starbucks, Target and the ATM will simply not tolerate or accept technological barriers to accessing healthcare and communicating with providers.
 Providers who design seamless interfaces can capitalize on this emergent and now dominant consumer behavior.